Doubly-Regressing Approach for Subgroup Fairness: Experiments

-In addition to \textsc{Communities} dataset, we conduct an additional study using a synthetic variant of \textsc{Adult} dataset with sparse subgroups.
-We construct \textsc{SparseAdult} by selecting the five smallest subgroups (whose sizes are at least 192) from \textsc{Adult} and randomly down-sampling them to smaller samples with sizes in $[40, 60]$ (see \ref{table:appen-subadult}).
-We then evaluate five algorithms on \textsc{SparseAdult} and report the trade-off results in \ref{fig:main_trade_offs_subadult}.
+\begin{enumerate}[leftmargin=1.2em, itemsep=1pt, topsep=1pt] \item \textbf{Synthetic \textsc{Adult} dataset}: In addition to \textsc{Communities} dataset, we conduct an additional study using a synthetic variant of \textsc{Adult} dataset with sparse subgroups.
+We construct \textsc{SparseAdult} by selecting the five smallest subgroups (whose sizes are at least 192) from \textsc{Adult} and randomly down-sampling them to smaller samples with sizes in $[40, 60]$ (see \cref{table:appen-subadult}).
+We then evaluate five algorithms on \textsc{SparseAdult} and report the trade-off results in \cref{fig:main_trade_offs_subadult}.
 Similar to the case for \textsc{Communities}, it shows that DRAF preserves superior subgroup and marginal fairness performance, specifically for higher fairness range (e.g., small $\textup{MP}^{(1)},$ WMP, and $\textup{MP}^{(2)}$), on \textsc{SparseAdult}.

+\item \textbf{\textsc{ACSIncome} dataset:} We also conduct experiments on an additional tabular dataset (\textsc{ACS Income}, see \cref{sec:appen-datasets} for the details of this dataset).
+The results reported in \cref{fig:acsincome} show that DRAF exhibits similar behavior on these datasets as on the four datasets currently used, which further supports the empirical outperformance of DRAF.